MatthiasKuehne/Onkyo-AVR-Control/README.md

 # Onkyo-AVR-Control
-A java implementation to remotely controll ONKYO AVRs over the Network.
+A java implementation to remotely control ONKYO AVRs over a local Network.